What is a RiverLink transponder?

 What if I sell my vehicle?

-Remember to simply remove your transponder from your old vehicle, and remove that vehicle from your
+Remove your transponder from your old vehicle and remove the vehicle from your RiverLink account.
+This

 Can I have two transponders in my vehicle at the same time- either two of the same kind of transponder or